 - There are lots of stairs which might be a problem for those with mobility issues.
-There is a service life that you will be allowed to use - but it's a bit of a hassle.
+There is a service lift that you will be allowed, on request, to use (as I did on my first visit, having recently had knee surgery), but it's a bit of a hassle.

-- A good way to make use of limited time—an early visit to the Palace, followed by a rest and a snack in the Correr Museum cafe and then on to St. Marks Basilica.
+- A good way to make use of limited time—an early visit to the Palace, followed by a rest and a snack in the Correr Museum cafe, in preparation for crossing the square to visit St. Marks Basilica.
 It's what we did!